 Next, repeat the process we described for PDF documents, and you’ll be done signing your documents in seconds.

 - It’s an easy, straightforward process

 - It’s time-consuming compared to other processes

 FAQs About Signing Documents on Your iPad

-There are many ways to electronically sign a document on your iPad.
-Some of the ways include using a dedicated eSigning software, such as Signaturely, or using the “Markup” option on your Apple device.
-You cannot go wrong with any of these options; however, some apps offer extra features such as signature tracking and document management that you cannot do with the Apple Markup feature.
+There are many ways to sign a document on your iPad electronically.
+Some ways include using a dedicated eSigning software, such as Signaturely, or the “Markup” option on your Apple device.
+You cannot go wrong with any of these options; however, some apps offer extra features, such as signature tracking and document management, that you cannot do with the Apple Markup feature.
 It’s important to rethink your needs and requirements and choose the best option for you based on the volume of documentation you receive or send.